briant1312/project-3-Clowning-Around/README.md

 Project 3 - Clowning Around
 ==============================

-This is the planning documentation for Slow to React's project 3.
+This is the README documentation for Slow to React's project 3.
-The list below will include the necessities for successfully creating our project.
+We saw a desperate need for the clown community to get together and share knowledge without prejudice.
+Thus Clowning Around was born.
+So please stop by and hang out.
+You might just learn a new joke.

 1. Screenshots
 2. MVP User Stories